christophebedard/christophebedard.github.io/_posts/2019-06-01-ros_tracing_message_flow.md

 To build this analysis, some information is needed on:

-* connections between nodes
+* connections between publishers and subscribers
 * subscriber/publisher queue states
 * network packet exchanges

 We first need to know about connections between nodes.
 The ROS instrumentation includes a tracepoint for new connections.
 It includes the address and port of the host and the destination, with an `address:port` pair corresponding to a specific publisher or subscription.

 We also need to build a model of the publisher and subscriber queues.
 To achieve this, we can leverage the relevant tracepoints.
-These include a tracepoint for when a message is added to the queue, when it's dropped from the queue, and when it leaves the queue (either sent over the network to the subscriber, or given to callback(s)).
+These include a tracepoint for when a message is added to the queue, when it's dropped from the queue, and when it leaves the queue (either sent over the network to the subscriber, or handed over to a callback).
 We can therefore visualize the state of a queue over time!

 Finally, we need information on network packet exchanges.
 Although this isn't really necessary for this kind of analysis, it allows us to reliably link a message that gets published to a message that gets received by the subscriber.
 This is good when building a robust analysis, and it paves the way for a future critical path analysis based on this message flow analysis.

 This requires us to trace both userspace (ROS) and kernel.
-Fortunately, we only have to enable 2 kernel events for this, which saves us a lot of memory!
+Fortunately, we only have to enable 2 kernel events for this, so it saves us a lot of memory!

 #### How

-In this sub-section, I'll quickly go over some implementation details, and how everything actually works!
+In this sub-section, I'll quickly go over some implementation details and how everything actually works!

 Let's start with some background on Trace Compass.
 It allows you to build analyses that depend on trace events, the output of other analyses, or both.
-Some analyses are used to create views to directly display the processed data.
+Some analyses are used to create views to directly display processed data.
 However, we can use them as models that can be queried by other models or analyses.
 This abstraction was very useful when designing my final analysis and its dependencies.

 The first analysis is the connections model.
 Using the `new_connection` events from `tracetools`, it creates a list of connections between two nodes on a certain topic and includes information about the endpoints.